 Individuals or teams completing the model card may include vendor or health organization developers of applied AI solutions (see appendix 5.3 for definitions).
 The primary intended use of this model card is for transparency purposes and may be used as part of transparency processes during procurement processes, or as internal transparency documentation for tracking or governance of AI solutions employed within a health organization (e.g. health systems, hospitals, or payers).
-The applied model card is intended for an applied AI solution in context, not an AI model outside of an intended use/purpose (e.g. general foundation models, or AI platforms used to build AI solutions/applications.
-This model card does not replace optional or requested external validation/evaluation of AI solutions by an independent evaluator such as a Quality Assurance Lab, but may include description of findings from such if used.
+The applied model card is intended for an applied AI solution in context, not an AI model outside of an intended use/purpose (e.g. general foundation models, or AI platforms used to build AI solutions by an independent evaluator such as a Quality Assurance Lab, but may include description of findings from such if used.
+CHAI recommends the developer issue a revised report card tied to the software revision number when there are any changes to: 1) the Uses and Directions section, 2) a new risk or adverse events is discovered 3) significant changes in Key Metrics, or 4) structural changes to how the model is developed or trained.
+For changes to the key metrics, the recommendation is for the AI solution provider and the implementing institution to determine the proper cadence or standard deviation from the current metrics at which the metrics should be re-evaluated.
+We recommend implementers and users to ask for updated cards annually.